meeb/tubesync/README.md

 ### Can I get access to the full Django admin?

-Yes, although pretty much all operations are available through the front end interface and you can probably break things by playing in the admin.
+Yes, although pretty much all operations are available through the front-end interface and you could break things by playing in the admin area.
 If you still want to access it you can run:

 ```bash